 - Acceptable (): 20% or less (by weight) of the granola bar is added sugar

 The top selling granola bar in the United States is Nature Valley Crunchy Oats ‘n Honey.1 However, with almost a tablespoon (11 grams) of added sugar, it should be considered more of a cookie than a snack.
 The brand with the highest added sugar content was Clif Bar.
-Their Crunchy Peanut Butter flavor contains 20 grams of added sugar, which is 80% of the AHA’s recommended daily intake of added sugar for the average woman.
+Their Crunchy Peanut Butter flavor contains 20 grams of added sugar, which is 80% of the AHA’s recommended daily intake of added sugar for the children and the average woman.

 - “Snack Bars 2015: Top 10 best-selling granola, breakfast and nutrition bars”, Bakery and Snacks Website (link)